 From curvy single-tracks to rugged off-road terrain, trail running has a unique meaning for every person.
 However, there’s one thing all types of trail runners need: the best trail running shoes to cushion and protect their feet.
 We considered many shoes and tested the best eight in this guide.
 We found the Salomon Supercross Blast GTX trail running shoes to be the best in terms of traction, advanced features, and comfort.

-When looking for the best trail running shoes of 2021, we scoured the market for shoes with the best cushioning, flexibility, lightweight, and waterproofing.
+When looking for the best trail running shoes of 2021, we scoured the market for shoes with the best cushioning, flexibility, weight, and waterproofing.
 We’ve found the top runners for different categories: most affordable, best for winter running, most cushioned, and more.
 No matter your style of trail running or preference for features, this guide has you covered.

 Best Overall Trail Running Shoes